Mounika-Routhu/Technical-stuff/Interview questions/JS tricky questions.md

 1. function params get a different scope & they get evaluted even before the function body runs
 2. here, when function got invoked, x get value 1, & f forms a closure with x, later return 1
 3. inside function body, var x; this is valid, as redeclaration of var(only with var) is allowed in JS
-4. But it will be ignored as function params & local variables(variables inside function) share same scope
-5. it's like var x = 1; var x; => var gets hoisted, & assigned a value 1
+5. var x; => var gets hoisted & get undefined, but function paramater takes precendance , so x = 1
 6. later y = x => x already has a value 1
 7. x gets reassigned with 2